DiegelD/CarND-Path-Planning-Project/README.md

 ```
 ### distance to goal
 The cost increases with both the distance of intended lane from the goal and the distance of the final lane from the goal.
 The cost of being out
 of the goal lane also becomes larger as the vehicle approaches the goal.
+This ensures that the vehicle is in the right lane by reaching the goal.

 ![equation](https://latex.codecogs.com/gif.image?\dpi{130}&space;cost=1-e^{-\frac{\left&space;|&space;\Delta&space;d&space;\right|}{\Delta&space;s})